bhardwajkaran054/MongoClient/README.md

 }

 ```
-In this class, most of the methods is use to print menu driven options, here two method are different
+In this class, most of the methods print menu driven options, here two methods are different
 1. JsonImporter() - take json file directory as an input and convert the json file to string and return, and
-1. FilterConnectionString() - filter this input string and check whether it is local string or MongoDB Compass connection string, and then filtered the string and convert it for C# connection string
+1. FilterConnectionString() - filter the input string and check it whether it is local string or MongoDB Compass connection string, and then filter the string and convert it into C# connection string

 ---